Cost of Attendance

 The cost of attendance (COA) represents a student's maximum financial-aid eligibility and consists of tuition and fees plus estimated living expenses.
 To see the full list of tuition and fees for the Postbac Premed Program, visit the Tuition and Fees Chart.
 Because Postbac Premed students may complete their programs in a time and manner that works for them, no single figure that represents the cost of attendance.
 The calculator below provides an estimated cost based on a student's proposed course-load and living situation.

-For students enrolled in fewer than 17 credits, tuition is billed per semester at $1,512 per credit.
+For students enrolled in fewer than 17 points, tuition is billed per semester at $1,570 per point.

 Student Life – The Student Life fee supports student activities, provides access to the facilities at the Dodge Physical Fitness Center, and Lerner Hall, supports enhancements for the libraries and computer networks, and entitles you to the use of computer labs, laser printers, and unlimited email.
 The fee is mandatory.